tracehub/MyTraceHub/README.md

 ## MyMVC

-This is a ASP.NET MVC applications.
+This is an ASP.NET MVC application.

 ### Initial Twists